Dbevan/tutrregistration/README.txt

 Welcome to the University of Tir Righ's unofficial registration code.
-This code uses PHP and JQuery to offer calendar and registration functions, including conflict-checking for overlapping classes, valid email addresses, and calculation of funds due.
+This code uses PHP to offer calendar and registration functions, including conflict-checking for overlapping classes, valid email addresses, and calculation of funds due.
 It cannot determine if a class has been filled or not; this will be up to the Dean to update.

 If you have never seen an HTML or CSS page in your life, you can try to follow the instructions to edit.
 The main problem will be intimidation and understanding the design logic; if you have any difficulty, don't hesitate to email Cunegonda at dbevan@topfloor.ca, and she'll be happy to help.

 Your package should include the following files:

-code.php		A pre-made registration page class.phpmailer.php	Mailer code -- DO NOT EDIT class.smtp.php		Mailer code -- DO NOT EDIT script.js		Jquery code submit.php		Mailer code + custom email
+code.php		A pre-made registration page. class.phpmailer.php	Mailer code -- DO NOT EDIT class.smtp.php		Mailer code -- DO NOT EDIT script.js		Client-side scripting code. submit.php		Mailer code + custom email
 README.TXT		This file.
 Yep, you have it.

-Please use a text editor such as Notepad++ (Windows) or brackets (Mac), or your preferred raw text editor.
+Please use a text editor such as Notepad++ (Windows) or CotEditor (Mac), or your preferred raw/plain text editor.
 DO NOT USE WORD.
 Word will insert formatting that will break things.

 Before editing, it's advisable you save a backup copy, just in case.
+If you have PHP installed on your computer you can open a terminal, go to the directory containing these files, and run the following to start a "development time web server" to test without the need to upload to the actual web server:

+	php -S '127.0.0.1:8088' -t .

+Once this is running you can visit http://localhost:8080/code.php to examine your work.

 =============================================